 Wine has clearly made a very big impact on the lives of many people around the world.
-In fact, wine glass making alone has become a very important industry and almost all wine types and varietals have their specific glasses, mostly commissioned by the winemakers. wine is not exempt from this.
-Called “the people’s wine”, rosé is the easiest wine to drink without the nuances of drinking red wine.
+In fact, wine glass making alone has become a very important industry and almost all wine types and varietals have their specific wine glasses, mostly commissioned by the winemakers. wine is not exempt from this.
+Called “the people’s wine”, rosé is the easiest wine to drink without the nuances of drinking red wines.

 Different wine glass makers have come up with their designs for different wines, including the rosé.
-For sommeliers and connoisseurs who had years of training and experience, it may be easier to distinguish which glass goes best for which wine.
+For sommeliers and connoisseurs who had years of training and experience, it may be easier to distinguish which wine glass goes best for which wine.
 However, for the layman wine drinker, it may be harder to decide.

 This article aims to help the layman to pick out the best glass to serve his rosé wine.

 What Kind Of Wine Glass Do You Serve Rose Wine In?

 There are two basic types of rosé wine glasses in the market now - the tulip-shaped and the diamond-shaped - each claiming to highlight the features of the rosé wine.

 For the general consuming public, one wine connoisseur suggests the white wine glass.
 The sleek design of the glass and the slightly tapered brim that directs the wine to the tip of the tongue so you can taste its sweetness and the acidity.
 The acidity induces the production of saliva.
 Saliva, however gross it may sound, actually works in how one tastes the wine so the correct type of glass where the wine is served can affect the taste and general acceptance of the rosé wine.

 For college students, the best alternative to serving rosé wine, or any wine for that matter would be the red solo cups.
 The uninhibited experimentation of this age group borders insanity, if the elders are to conclude.